rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 compiler, `libstd`, and other tooling may use some unstable features internally.
 The result is the compiling `rustc` is done in stages.

-- **Stage 0:** the stage0 compiler is the current _beta_ compiler; we
-  download this binary from the internet.
+- **Stage 0:** the stage0 compiler can be your existing (perhaps older version of) Rust compiler, the current _beta_ compiler or you may download the binary from the internet
-- **Stage 1:** the code in your clone is then compiled with the stage 0 compiler to produce the stage 1 compiler.
+- **Stage 1:** the code in your clone (for new version) is then compiled with the stage0 compiler to produce the stage1 compiler.
+  However, it was built with an older compiler (stage0), so to optimize the stage1 compiler we go to next stage
-- **Stage 2:** the code in your clone is then compiled with the stage 1 compiler *again* to produce the stage 2 compiler (i.e. it builds itself).
+- **Stage 2:** we rebuild our stage1 compiler with itself to produce the stage2 compiler (i.e. it builds itself) to have all the _latest optimizations_
+- _(Optional)_ **Stage 3**: to sanity check of our new compiler, we can build it again with stage2 compiler which must be identical to itself, unless something has broken

 For hacking, often building the stage 1 compiler is enough, but for final testing and release, the stage 2 compiler is used.